-I am delighted, to provide you with the 2021-22 Public Trustee Annual Report.
+I am delighted to provide you with the 2022-23 Annual Report of the Public Trustee for the Northern Territory.
 This report provides an overview and analysis of our data for the reporting period alongside the audited statements and Auditor-General's report in respect to each common fund for the same period.
-Information relating to the operations of the Public Trustee is provided within the Public Trustee Annual Report 2021-22.
+Information relating to the operations of the Public Trustee is provided within the Public Guardian and Trustee Annual Report 2022-23.